The Biggest Tech Hubs in the World & How They’re Changing

 Silicon Valley is eclectic, has easy access to a coastline on the north and mountains to the west, has transportation infrastructure, is home to a prestigious university, and accommodates diverse people and cultures.
 In addition to its affinity for attracting gifted tech talent, all of these qualities were major components to San Francisco becoming the major tech hub it is known as today.
 Innovation leads to more innovation, which creates a ripple effect and can create growth.
 The more diverse tech companies you bring to an area, the more diverse the workforce you attract which ultimately drives more new ways of thinking, competitive ideas, and solutions.
 In turn, the tech community thrives and expands.

 However, not all start-ups can afford to move to San Francisco or the surrounding areas, nor is there any physical space left there because of the city’s popularity.
-Plus, different areas offer different things, and not all tech hubs are created the same.
+Plus, different areas offer different benefits, and not all tech hubs are created the same.

 What are the characteristics of a tech hub?